elusivecodes/FrostColor/README.md

 #### Tint

-Tint a color (mix with white), where the `amount` specified in a value between 0 and 1.
+- `amount` is a number between 0 and 1.

 ```javascript
 color.tint(amount);